finster-/odoo_ynh/README.md

 What does not work
 ------------------
-Backup and restore
+- Backup and restore
+- Automatic database creation
+- Automatic LDAP configuration

 Configuration
 -------------
+**Database**
-Create a database name "subdomain-domain-ltd" (for example "erp-test-com" if you access via erp.test.com)
+- Create a database named "**subdomain-domain-ltd**" (for example "erp-test-com" if you access via erp.test.com)

-Setup LDAP
+**Setup LDAP**
 - Create a user named "template" with email "template".
-This user will give its permissions by default to YunoHost users so you can also give it appropriate rights.
+This user will give its permissions by default to YunoHost users so you can also give it appropriate permissions.
 - In "Edit Company Data" (on the logo), go to "Configuration" and add a LDAP setting
 - LDAP Address: localhost
 - LDAP Port: 389